sypht-team/sypht-golang-client/README.md

 ```

 ## License
-This software in this repository is made available using the [Apache License](https://github.com/sypht-team/sypht-golang-client/blob/master/LICENSE)
+The software in this repository is made available under an [Apache License](https://github.com/sypht-team/sypht-golang-client/blob/master/LICENSE)

 ## Code of Conduct
 Everyone interacting in the project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sypht-team/sypht-golang-client/blob/master/CODE_OF_CONDUCT.md).